mulesoft-assets/template-sap2wday-organization-migration/README.md

 The SAP backend system is used as a source of data.
 The SAP connector is used to send and receive the data from the SAP backend.
 The connector can either use RFC calls of BAPI functions and/or IDoc messages for data exchange, and needs to be properly customized per the "Properties to Configure" section.

 ## Workday Considerations

 ### As a Data Destination

 There are no considerations with using Workday as a data destination.

 # Run it!
 Simple steps to get this template running.
 <!-- Run it (start) -->
-In any of the ways you would like to run this Template this is an example of the output you'll see after browse toting the HTTP endpoint:
+This is an example of the output you see after browsing to the HTTP endpoint:

 {
     "Message": "Batch Process initiated",